jessesquires/jessesquires.com/_posts/2014-12-08-introducing-jsqmessagesvc-6-0.md

 The media message API was built with extensibility in mind.
 If the provided media items do not suit your needs, you can extend them to do so.
 And, with very little effort you can define *your own* **custom** media items.

 An alternative approach to this API would have been to define the different message or media types as an [Enum](http://nshipster.com/ns_enum-ns_options/).
 And a few contributors have suggested or asked about this.
 Hopefully, you can see how limiting this would have been, especially regarding the library-provided media types.
 Using an enum would liter the code base with `switch` statements &mdash; a [code smell](http://en.wikipedia.org/wiki/Code_smell) &mdash; and require special handling for each kind of media.
-The only option for extensibilty would be providing a "custom" enum case, such as `JSQMediaTypeCustom`, which would defer all the work to the consumer of the API.
+The only option for extensibilty would have been providing a "custom" enum case, such as `JSQMediaTypeCustom`, which would defer all the work to the consumer of the API.
 This special enum case further increases complexity.
 And more importantly, this solution **cannot** address the situation where a developer wants to add **more than one** custom media type.
 By using a protocol, we avoid these pitfalls and every single media type is handled in the exact same way by the library.

 ### Examples